-iv.
-Wages paid ₹ 1,200 were omitted to be recorded in the Cash Book.
+4. Wages paid of Rs.1200 were omitted to be recovered in the Cash Book.
 What journal entry will be made to rectify the error?

-12.4RECTIFICATION OF ERRORS THROUGH SUSPENSE ACCOUNT
+11.4 RECTIFICATION OF ERRORS THROUGH SUSPENSE ACCOUNT

 You have learnt that the Trial Balance prepared at the end of a period by the business concern must agree.
 It means the sum of its debit column and sum of credit column should agree.
 But if the totals do not agree the difference amount is written in a new account.
 This account is called Suspense Account.
-If the total of the debit side of the Trial Balance is more than the total of its credit side, the difference amount will be written in Suspense A/c on its credit side i.e. Suspense A/c is credited and vice-versa.
+If the total of the debit side of the Trial Balance is more than the total of its credit side, the difference amount will be written in Suspense A/c on its credit side i.e. Suspense A/c is credited and vice-aversa.
 You have also learnt that the two sides of the Trial Balance do not agree because there is some error or errors in the accounts, which is reflected in the Suspense Account.
-Thus, Suspense A/c is a summarised account showing net effect of errors.
+Thus, Suspense A/c is a summarised account of errors.

 Opening of a Suspense Account is a temporary arrangement.
-As soon as the errors that has led to creation of Suspense Account are rectified, this account will disappear.
-One point needs to be noted that balance shown in Suspense Account is the net result of one sided errors.
+As soon as the error that has led to Suspense Account is rectified, this account will disappear.
+One point needs to be noted that Suspense A/c is the result of one sided errors.
 So one sided errors are corrected through Suspense A/c.
-Completing the double entry when an error is corrected by placing the correct amount on the debit of the proper account, the credit is placed in Suspense Account or vice-versa.
-For example, Gopal's Account was debited short by $\raiset$ 100.
-The error will be rectified through Suspense A/c by debiting Gopal A/c and crediting Suspense A/c by $\raiset$ 100.
+Completing the double entry when an error is corrected by placing the correct amount on the debit of the proper account, the credit is placed in Suspense Account or vice-a-versa.
+For example, Gopal's Account was debited short by Rs.100.
+The error will be rectified through Suspense A/c by debiting Gopal A/c and crediting Suspense A/c by Rs.100.